Stress and anxiety

 How to manage stress and anxiety

-Luckily there are many ways we can relieve stress and anxiety that can be used interchangeably.
+There are many ways we can relieve stress and anxiety that can be used interchangeably.
 Sometimes stress and anxiety is something that we can manage by ourselves, whilst other times we need help from others.
-The following techniques are some tried and true practices that we can do to support ourselves but are by no means an exhaustive list.
+The following techniques are some ideas for practices that we can do to support ourselves but are by no means an exhaustive list.
 Give the following a try and if you’re still struggling, reach out to the supports at the bottom of the page.

 Sometimes we can block our emotions because they feel too difficult or too uncomfortable which can place additional stress on our mind and our body, sometimes even making them worse.
-Acknowledging them and not “beating up on yourself” can be the first step in letting anxiety and stress go.
+Acknowledging them and owning them can be the first step in letting anxiety and stress go.

 It is something we’re often not taught how to do.
 Try exploring the following steps and see if they are supportive for you.